-ACTIVITY/ ASPECT HAZARD/ SOURCE OF IMPACT PRE-CONTROL RI ISK LIKELIHOOD RISK RATING MITIGATION MEASURES AGI EGI IMPACT Establish and maintain complaints management system.
+HAZARD/ PRE-CONTROL RI SK MITIGATION MEASURES ACTIVITY/ ASPECT SOURCE OF IMPACT CONSEQUENCE LIKELIHOOD RISK RATING No idling of vehicles or machinery prior to approved working hours.
+Switch plant and equipment off when not in use.
+Establish and maintain complaints management system.
 Noisier activities such as concrete cutting or hammering are only expected to occur for short durations and all efforts will be made to schedule within standard construction hours.
 Workers to be inducted and tool boxed prior to commencing works.
-Vibration from mobilisation and site establishment works causes disturbance or damage to structures (including heritage buildings) and leads to community complaints Major Unlikely Medium Conduct vibration monitoring as required in line with Construction Heritage Management Plan and Construction Noise and Vibration Management Plan.
-Building condition reports on potentially impacted buildings as required.
+Vibration from mobilisation and site establishment works causes disturbance or damage to structures (including heritage buildings) and leads to Major Unlikely Medium Conduct vibration monitoring as required in line with Construction Heritage Management Plan and Construction